LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

 - `:androidApp` which is the KMP equivalent of `:app` module in Android-only projects) include `:shared` and can include `:core` modules (e.g. for navigation);
-- `:shared` is the heart of the KMP application and it virtually includes every other Gradle module as a dependency (it contains in the `DiHelper.kt` files the setup of the DI, so it basically needs to see all Koin modules);
+- `:shared` is the heart of the KMP application and it virtually includes every other Gradle module as a dependency (it contains in the `DiHelper.kt` files the setup of the DI, so it basically needs to see all the modules);
 - `:feature` modules are included by :shared and include :domain, :core and :unit modules, but they DO not include other each other nor any top level module; some unit modules are used just by one feature (e.g. `:unit:postlist` is used only by `:feature:home`) in some other cases multiple features use the same unit (e.g. `:unit:zoomableimage` is used